iexela/angular-wform/ROADMAP.md

+1. Types
+1.1.
+Restore type of form value
+1.2.
+Do we need vValue?
+1.3.
+Think about typings of validators
+1.4.
+Think do we really need to type options
+1.5.
+Check that extra fields are validated
 3. Implement tests for controls to test changing of vnode types
 7. Think how to simplify patch implementation
 9. Write real-world sample